 In that situation the author was in fact the ticket to the agent’s money and success.
 You as a writer of a blog may not be anyone else’s chance of success: you are your own ticket to the life you want.

 So can you get writer’s block with a blog?
 Yes definitely.
 Participants on our courses often tell us how we helped them break through and write again.

-So assuming that writer's block may strike you, what can you do to manage it or avoid it?
+So assuming that writer’s block may strike you, here are some tips to help you manage or avoid it.

 Beat writer’s block by being accountable to someone.

 You could get your own “literary agent”.
 Someone who will encourage you to write.